What we do

 Investment

-Once the wax trees are ready to go into the oven, the trees are placed in a heat-resistent flask and filled with investment before being placed into a kiln, where it is then melted away.
+Once the wax trees are ready to go into the oven, the trees are placed in a heat-resistant flask and filled with investment before being placed into a kiln, where it is then melted away.

 The wax model inside is then melted and drained away leaving a negative space with a perfect reproduction of the model’s shape and surface detailing.